UniversalDependencies/docs/treebanks/en_partut/index.md

 </ul>

 <ul>
-<li>This corpus contains 11 lemmas tagged as auxiliaries (AUX): be, being, can, do, have, is, may, might, must, shall, will</li>
+<li>This corpus contains 9 lemmas tagged as auxiliaries (AUX): be, can, do, have, may, might, must, shall, will</li>
 </ul>

 <ul>
-<li>Out of the above, 5 lemmas occurred sometimes as AUX and sometimes as VERB: be, do, have, is, will</li>
+<li>Out of the above, 4 lemmas occurred sometimes as AUX and sometimes as VERB: be, do, have, will</li>
 </ul>

 <ul>